easolhq/easolhq.github.io/docs/getting_started/creating_a_theme.md

 1. Speak to Easol to obtain 3 things; your unique theme key, your Easol key, and Easol secret.
 2. In your theme repo, go to **Workflows > main.yml**.
 Update the **THEME_KEY** to your unique theme key.
 These are usually of the form: **[name of creator]-theme** (e.g. “bayou-theme”).
 3. In your repo's Github, go to **Settings > Secrets > Actions > Repository Secrets** and set your easol key and secret **EASOL_KEY** and **EASOL_SECRET**
-4. Once your theme has been successfully deployed once, any user with Developer access can add the theme to an Easol Site, by entering the unique theme key when choosing a theme.
+4. Once your theme has been successfully deployed once, any Creator with Developer access can add the theme to an Easol Site, by entering the unique theme key when choosing a theme.

 ---